eagle-io/docs/source/topics/nodes/datasource_datalogger/index.rst

 Refer to the :ref:`Device configuration <device-configuration>` section for a quick guide to connecting a range of industry standard data loggers.

 .. note::
-    There is a maximum limit of 17280 records per parameter allowed per day which equates to 5 second logging or short bursts of high resolution data.
+    Eagle.io supports the acquisition and storage of up to 20000 records per :ref:`Data Source <node-configuration-datasource-datalogger>` per day.
     Exceeding this limit will trigger an :ref:`Overload Alarm <overload-alarm>` on the Source.
+Refer to Historic Data :ref:`Limits <historic-limits>` for more information.

 .. only:: not latex